About Seth, in his own words

 Legal Career

-After passing the bar exam, I spent a couple of years as the Southern Vermont Director for the Vermont Natural Resources Council before joining the law firm of Witten, Saltonstall, and Woolmington, where I focused on environmental work and, for a time, criminal defense work.
-I became a partner in the firm, recruited Ed Campbell to join us, and, eventually, we moved the entire operation from Bennington to Manchester, where it continues today as Woolmington, Campbell, Bent, and Stasny.
-A few highlights of my legal career were to serve as the attorney who won the first designation of an Outstanding Resource Water (the Battenkill), the attorney who achieved the first designation of a Class 1 wetland (the Dorset Marsh) and as the attorney who put together the Equinox Preservation Trust permanently protecting 800 acres of Equinox Mountain.
+After passing the bar exam, I spent a couple years as the Southern Vermont Director for the Vermont Natural Resources Council before joining the law firm of Witten, Saltonstall and Woolmington, where I focused on environmental work, municipal work and, for a time, criminal defense.
+I became a partner in the firm, recruited Ed Campbell to join us and, eventually, we moved the entire operation from Bennington to Manchester, where it continues today as Woolmington, Campbell, Bent and Stasny.
+A few highlights of my legal career were to serve as: the attorney who won the first designation of an Outstanding Resource Water (the Battenkill), the attorney who achieved the first designation of a Class 1 wetland (the Dorset Marsh) and as the attorney who put together the Equinox Preservation Trust permanently protecting 800 acres of Equinox Mountain.

 Hildene

-I would likely have stayed with the firm for the rest of my career had not the opportunity to run Hildene presented itself.
+I would likely have stayed with the firm for the rest of my career had the opportunity to run Hildene not presented itself.
 I was offered the job and started on January 1, 2002.
-I was there for the next 18 years until retiring this past December 31.
+I was there for the next 18 years, until “retiring” at the end of 2019.
 I am particularly proud of a few accomplishments at Hildene: I built a 34-person staff of smart, remarkably dedicated people who, in turn, built Hildene into a world-class cultural heritage site.
 They are amazing and I love them.
 We also built a summer jobs program for high school and college students that continues to make a real difference in the lives of a lot of young people.
 And, we made Hildene a role model for good citizenship and for caring about others.
-Finally, because of our overall success, Hildene attracts on the order of 40,000 visitors each year and is a key economic driver for the area.
+Now, because of our overall success, Hildene attracts on the order of 40,000 visitors each year and is a key economic driver for the area.

 Community Service

-Now, I believe I can contribute meaningfully as a representative for Bennington District 4.
-As the pandemic lifts, we will need to be laser-focused on restoring lost jobs, taking care of people’s health, helping our struggling small businesses and non-profits and rebuilding the overall economy.
+Now, I believe I can contribute meaningfully as a member of the Senate, where I will continue the work I have started in the House.
+We will need to be laser-focused on lowering property taxes and fixing our system for funding education, health care, helping our struggling small businesses and non-profits and building the overall economy.
 It is going to be hard work and will require a whole lot of people working toward a common goal.
 I want to help.